COMPLAINT PROCEDURE AND DISPUTE SETTLEMENT POLICY

 POLICY ENFORCEMENT AUTHORITY

-The person responsible for the enforcement of the policy, Mr. David Morin, acts as respondent to the Autorité.
-He oversees staff training, and more specifically conveys all relevant information concerning the policy.
+The person responsible for the enforcement of the policy at Courtika is Mrs. Marie-Pier Leclerc.
+She oversees staff training, and more specifically conveys all relevant information concerning the policy.

 Other responsibilities include:

 - sending a letter of acknowledgement of receipt to the complainant;

 - sending the required notices to the complainant;

 - forwarding the file to the Autorité, upon request of the complainant;

 - submitting an annual report to the Autorité.

 This obligation means that each employee on the receiving end of a complaint must consider it with impartiality, understand the issues raised by the complainant and provide an adequate response that addresses the particular situation.

 If dissatisfaction persists, you must inform the complainant of a possible recourse to the complaint procedure and dispute settlement policy and refer them to a member of the executive committee.